visrealm/pico9918/README.md

 ## Development environment

 To set up your development environment for the Raspberry Pi Pico, follow the [Raspberry Pi C/C++ SDK Setup](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html) instructions.
+The latest PICO9918 source can be configured and built using the official [Raspberry Pi Pico VSCode plugin](https://github.com/raspberrypi/pico-vscode).

 #### Windows

-For Windows users, there is a pre-packaged installer provided by the Raspberry Pi Foundation: https://github.com/raspberrypi/pico-setup-windows/releases/.
-Once installed, just open the pre-configured "Pico - Visual Studio Code" from your start menu.

 The build system expects `python3` to be available.
 If you have installed Python 3 outside of the Microsoft Store, you may need to alias your Python executable.

 You can do this from an elevated (Administator) command prompt in your python directory e.g. `C:\Program Files\Python310\` by creating a symlink with the command: `mklink python3.exe python.exe`.

+The custom python build tools are used to convert binary data (images) into code.
+These also require the [pillow](https://pypi.org/project/pillow/) library - ([Installation instructions for pillow](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html))

 ## Discussion